 Dr. Jackson-Cook is a member of several scientific, honorary and professional societies including the NIH/NICHD-Sponsored Down Syndrome Consortium, the American College of Medical Genetics, the American Society of Human Genetics, and the American Cytogenetics Conference, to name a few.
 She also serves as the scientific advisor for the International Mosaic Down Syndrome Society.
 She has served as a grant reviewer for several agencies (including the NIH) and also serves as a manuscript reviewer for numerous journals/societies.

 Additionally, Dr. Jackson-Cook enjoys teaching.
 She is also a Co-Director and lecturer for the Genetic Diagnostic Testing course in the Department of Pathology.
-She provides lectures for the medical and dental student genetic coursesgraduate student courses (Introduction to Human Genetics, Classic Papers in Human Genetics, and Medical Genetics), and clinical lab science students.
+She provides lectures for the medical and dental student genetic courses, graduate student courses (Introduction to Human Genetics, Classic Papers in Human Genetics, and Medical Genetics), and clinical lab science students.
 In addition to didactic teaching, she has served as the primary/secondary mentor for more than 90 undergraduate, graduate, postdoctoral and junior faculty trainees.
 She has received multiple awards in teaching, including the Excellence in Teaching MI Students and the Outstanding Teacher Award for the Department of Human & Molecular Genetics.